 - Substitute unit for any one Level 3 units (6 points) for the French Studies major

-- Students are able to (1) demonstrate advanced language skills in written and spoken French
+Students are able to (1) demonstrate intermediate to advanced levels of language proficiency in written and spoken French

-; (2) develop high-level independent learning skills, refine research skills and increase interpersonal skills
+; (2) develop independent learning skills, research skills and interpersonal skills

-- Indicative assessments in this unit are as follows: (1) oral assessments; (2) written assignments and essay; and (3) participation.
+Indicative assessments in this unit are as follows: (1) oral assessments; (2) short assignments; and (3) participation.
 Further information is available in the unit outline.